RayanAliPachisa/ChineseToEnglishJSONDictionary/README.md

 # ChineseToEnglishJSONDictionary
- Simplified Chinese to English JSON dictionary with definitions and pinyin translations and pinyin gotten from https://www.mdbg.net/chinese/dictionary?page=cc-cedict
+ Simplified Chinese to English JSON dictionary with definitions and pinyin \n translations and pinyin gotten from https://www.mdbg.net/chinese/dictionary?page=cc-cedict